frioventus/FV-Reaper-Scripts/README.md

 ### 🔍 Find & Insert Instantly
 ![Search and Insert Preview](docs/feature_search.gif)

 Stop digging through folders.
 Use fuzzy search and tags to instantly find what you need.
-Select multiple tracks and insert them all at once via the `Enter` key, or simply drag and drop them directly into your timeline.
+Select multiple tracks and insert them all at or simply drag and drop them directly into your project.

 ### 🔀 Routing & Folders
 ![Auto Routing Preview](docs/feature_routing.gif)

-TrackFlow automates the tedious setup.
 Inserted tracks automatically recreate your **custom send routing** (with exact dB levels) and snap right into their assigned parent folders without messing up your project structure.

 ### 💎 Minimalist & Contextual UI
 ![Minimalist UI Preview](docs/feature_minimalist.gif)